wilsonmar/wilsonmar.github.io/_posts/2019-03-29-cicd-pipeline.md

    Flask==1.0.2
    </pre>

+   Flask is used by the <a target="_blank" href="https://github.com/wilsonmar/cicd-buzz/blob/master/app.py">app.py</a> program, which wraps HTML around the output.

    PROTIP: Normally, the Terminal session would not take any more interactive commands, but the Bash script is written to call `docker run` with
    `&` in the background.
 The `stop` command.